ember-learn/ember-blog/source/2019-01-20-ember-3-16-released.md

 ### Upgrading Ember CLI

-You may upgrade Ember CLI easily using the ember-cli-update project:
+You may upgrade Ember CLI using the ember-cli-update project:

 ```bash
 npm install -g ember-cli-update